howtomakeaturn/Outlaw-Example-With-Codeigniter/README.md

 ## Rules
 * Prefix every html input fields name with 'ol_'
-* The input 'ol_table_name' determines which table to manipulate.
+* The input 'ol_table' determines which table to manipulate.
 * The input 'ol_id' is the primary key if needed.
 * Pass everything via url parameters.